-Philodendrons are among the most popular houseplants, and for good reason.
-With their attractive leaves and adaptability, they are an asset to any home.
-To ensure your Philodendron thrives and shines, here are some valuable care tips.
+Philodendrons are among the most popular houseplants—and for good reason: With their attractive leaves, adaptability, and easy care, they're a great addition to any home.
+To help your philodendron thrive and shine, here are some valuable care tips.

 -